English 9 - College Prep

 English 11 - College Prep

 English 11 CP is designed to instruct students in an overview of American literature from a chronological and thematic perspective.
 Through reading themes which are universal and timeless, students are encouraged to become better in touch with themselves.
 Emphasis will be on students' identification, comprehension, and interpretation of the following literary genres presented chronologically: formal and informal essays, sermons, historical documents, speeches, short stories, poetry, and drama.
 In addition to literature, the course covers writing and vocabulary using an integrated approach as well as HSPT preparation and review.
-Using the Internet and CD Roms will aid the students to complete creative projects and to find information for research topics.
+Using the Internet will aid the students to complete creative projects and to find information for research topics.
 Throughout the year, students will work on improving sentence writing by combining sentences and improving sentence style.
 These areas will be worked on in conjunction with preparing for the HSPT and in conjunction with writing assignments.
 Students will also learn new vocabulary words from each piece of literature read; these words, their parts of speech and their definitions will be kept in student notebooks.

 English 11 - Honors